-If you've been injured in an accident and plan to file a personal injury lawsuit in Texas, one of the first questions you may have is about a pre-existing injury.
-Talk with a Texas personal injury lawyer to make sure you are on the right track and protecting your rights.
+If you've been injured in an accident and plan to file a personal injury lawsuit in Austin, TX, one of the first questions you may have is about a pre-existing injury.
+Talk with an Austin personal injury lawyer to make sure you are on the right track and protecting your rights.

 In this post, we'll discuss what pre-existing injuries are and how they can impact your case.
 We'll also offer some tips on what to do if you're facing this situation.
 If you've been injured in an accident, contact our office today for a free consultation with one of our experienced Austin personal injury lawyers.

-What qualifies as a pre-existing condition in a Texas personal injury case?
+What qualifies as a pre-existing condition in an Austin Texas personal injury case?

 A pre-existing condition, in the context of a personal injury case, refers to any injury, illness, or medical condition that existed prior to the injury-causing accident.
 This can include physical injuries, such as a previous broken bone, or mental health damages, such as depression or anxiety.
 The presence of a pre-existing condition does not automatically negate a personal injury claim, but it can affect the extent of compensation that the victim is entitled to.